tutorgen/hpit_services/README.md

 HPIT Transaction - A transaction is a message specifically for PSLC DataShop transactions.

 ##<a name="GetStartedToc"></a> Getting Started
+###<a name="GSSystemRequirementsToc"></a>System Requirements
+In order to install and run HPIT, you'll need the following system:
+* Operating systems
+    * Windows 7 or Windows 8.1
+    * Ubuntu 12.04 LTS or Ubuntu 14.04 LTS
+    * OSX Mountain Lion or above
+* Architecture
+    * 64-bit processor
+    * 32-bit processors will work in a limited fashion, but it is not recommended or supported
+* Memory and Storage
+    * Minimum 4 GB ram, 8 GB recommended
+    * Minimum 2 GB hard disk, can scale up very quickly depending on your data volume
+    * Solid state hard drives recommended

 ###<a name="GSInstallWindowsToc"></a> Installing HPIT on Windows
 HPIT was designed to run on a Unix-like system, and Windows support is solely for development purposes.